mattfergoda/UWCLMS-Work-Sample/README.md

 **Dates taken**: May - Sept.
 2019
 [**Link to full assignment description**](https://docs.cs50.net/2019/x/psets/4/speller/hashtable/speller.html)

-1. To access the project in CS50’s proprietary IDE, go to [this link](https://ide.cs50.io/mattfergoda/ide) (this is likely the simplest way to run the program).
+### Usage
+1. Make sure you open the program in an environment with a bash shell.
+Otherwise, the program will have trouble compiling during step 3.
+If you would like to execute the program and you have a PowerShell environment, the easiest workaround is to access the project in CS50’s proprietary IDE.
+To do so, please email me your GitHub username requesting access.
+Once I've granted you access, you can go to [this link](https://ide.cs50.io/mattfergoda/ide).

-2. Using the IDE’s terminal command line, `cd` into the folder `UW_CLMS_Work_Sample`.
+2. Navigate into the directory `UW_CLMS_Work_Sample`.

 3. To have `clang` compile the program according to the `Makefile`’s specifications, run `make speller`.

 4. The program’s usage is `./speller [dictionary] text`
-    * There are two dictionaries available with which to run the program: one “small” (with just two) and one “large” (with several thousand words), both of which can be found in the `dictionaries/`.
+    * There are two dictionaries available with which to run the program: one “small” (with just two words) and one “large” (with several thousand words), both of which can be found in `dictionaries/`.
     * If the argument is omitted, the program will default to the large dictionary.
     * There are a variety of texts with which to run the program, found in the `texts/`.
     * Answer keys demonstrating the correct program output using the large dictionary can be found in the `keys/`.
     * For example, the command
         ```./speller dictionaries/small texts/carroll.txt```
     will run the program on carroll.txt referencing the small dictionary while
         ```./speller dictionaries/large texts/holmes.txt```
     or simply
         ```./speller texts/holmes.txt```
     will run the program on holmes.txt referencing the large dictionary.
     * I suggest using
    ``` ./speller [dictionary] text > output.txt```